aleckeen/class-attendance-tracker/README.md

 Installation
 ------------

 The steps below will take you through installing the application.
+**Note:** This is only tested in Linux, so if you are using MacOS or Windows it may not work properly.

 * Use Git to clone the repository or you can directly download it by using the 'Download ZIP' button.